Tetrakern/fictioneer/DOCUMENTATION.md

 ### Article Cards

-Renders a two-column grid of paginated medium cards ordered by publishing date, descending.
+Renders a multi-column grid of paginated medium cards ordered by publishing date, descending.
 Unless you provide the **count** parameter, only add this once per page since it uses the main query page argument.
 The thumbnail is either the **Landscape Image** (if available) or **Cover Image**, with chapters defaulting to the parent story.

 * **post_type:** Comma-separated list of post types to query.
 Default `post`.
 * **post_ids:** Comma-separated list of post IDs, if you want to pick from a curated pool.